jkiss73/RMOS/README.md

 # Development Roadmap
 **Under Construction**

-# Build,Development Tools and Executing
+# Development Tools
 *Compiler Toolchain* - **CC65 & GNU Make**
 *Emulator* : **VICE**

 *Not necessary but ***C64 Studio*** is a great tool to assist debugging bits of assembly code*

 Host development system: MS-Windows (10/11) , comming soon Linux (Ubuntu)

+# Building and Executing

 ## How to build